redpanda-data/connect/README.md

 [![goreportcard for Jeffail/benthos][3]][4]
 [![Build Status][travis-badge]][travis-url]

+Benthos is a stream multiplexer service driven by a [config file](config) in either YAML or JSON format and deploys as a single binary with zero runtime dependencies.

-Benthos is a service that bridges message queues in ways that can simplify your platform and reduce development time.
-It also offers a variety of [configurable message processors][10] that can be chained together for solving common streaming problems such as content based multiplexing, filtering, modifying, batching, splitting, (de)compressing, (un)archiving, etc.
+A variety of [configurable message processors][10] can be chained together for solving common streaming problems such as content based multiplexing, filtering, modifying, batching, splitting, (de)compressing, (un)archiving, etc.

-A range of optional buffer strategies are available, allowing you to select a balance between latency, protection against back pressure and file based persistence, or nothing at all (direct bridge).
+A range of optional [buffer][12] strategies are available, allowing you to select a balance between latency, protection against back pressure and file based persistence, or nothing at all (direct bridge).

-Benthos is a single binary with zero dependencies, and uses a configuration file written in either YAML or JSON, making it quick and easy to package and deploy.
+For more details [check out the general documentation][general-docs].

 ## Supported Protocols